 - Place your cookies 2 inches apart on the prepared baking sheets.
 At this point, I recommend placing your shaped cookies back in the fridge for about 10 minutes.
 With all of the rolling and shaping, it is good to let the dough relax and the butter to firm back up.

-- One baking sheet at a time – bake the cookies for 9-11 minutes, or until the edges just start to golden.
-High altitude – check the cookies at 9 minutes as they may not take as long to bake.
+- Baking the Cookies – One baking sheet at a time – bake the cookies for 9-11 minutes, or until the edges just start to golden.
 Note – while the first baking sheet of cookies are baking, refrigerate the other baking sheet of cookies until ready.

 - Cool the cookies on the baking sheet set on a wire cooling rack for 5 minutes, then transfer to the cooling rack to cool completely.
 Happy Holidays!

-- Chilling the dough – Even though we want to work with room temperature dough when shaping the cookies, I still recommend chilling the dough prior for a couple hours.
-This gives the dough time to relax and all the flavors to meld together.
+- Chilling the dough – Even though we want to work with room temperature dough when shaping the cookies, I still recommend chilling the dough for at least a couple of hours.
+This gives the dough time to hydrate and the flavors to develop before baking.

 - Shaping the candy canes – There are a variety of ways to twist the the two dough colors form the iconic swirl.
 My method works for me, but you may find another method to be better for you.